Celebrating Moms in Marin

 Piazza D’Angelo, Mill Valley: May 10: Mother's Day brunch, lunch and dinner specials from 12:00 to 9:00pm.
 Reservations (415) 388-2000 or visit piazzadangelo.com.

 Interested in a more active, Marin-style Mother's Day?
 Whether it is out on the Bay or hiking Marin's beauty, we have more ideas for you here!

 Angel Island Ferry, Tiburon: This Mother’s Day, treat Mom to a night off with a night out on San Francisco Bay!
-Angel Island Ferry’s Mother’s Day Sunset Cruise to the Golden Gate Bridge is the perfect way to say “Thanks” to the special “Mom” in your life.
+Angel Island Ferry’s Sunset Cruise to the Golden Gate Bridge is the perfect way to say “Thanks” to the special “Mom” in your life.
 Or, plan a family picnic on Angel Island with a tram ride to the WWII Immigration Station.
 Rent or bring your own bikes to create a personalized tour of the island.

 Freda B, Sausalito: Take Mom on an adventure this Mother’s Day!
 Set sail aboard the traditional schooner Freda B for a special tour under the Golden Gate Bridge, along the Marin Headlands, and all the way out to Point Bonita Lighthouse!
 Sit back and relax with a drink from our cash bar as you witness this rarely-seen part of the San Francisco Bay, all while celebrating Mom.
-We’ll also be serving Frittata, Fresh Fruit and Baked Morning Pastries and your first Mimosa or French Press Coffee is included in the ticket price.
-Other Mother’s Day sails include a Mother’s Day Afternoon Adventure Sail (1:15 pm to 4:00 pm) and Mother’s Day Sunset Sail (6:45 pm to 9:00 pm).
+Mother Day sails include a Mother’s Day Afternoon Adventure Sail (1:45 pm to 4:00 pm) and Mother’s Day Sunset Sail (7:00 pm to 9:15 pm).